 It wasn’t long after they began sharing their vision that they gained the support of other parents who have felt their own frustrations with the lack of support, education and services available for their families.
 Today, JACK’S PLACE for Autism Foundation serves as the support, education and referral services point for families affected by autism, assuring them that their loved ones on the autism spectrum will be able to get the most out of life.

-JACK’S PLACE for Autism Foundation is dedicated to providing support, education, compassion, and a comprehensive array of services to help families cope with the “day to day” challenges of autism.
-It is our mission to improve the quality of life for individuals impacted by autism spectrum disorder.
+JACK’S PLACE for Autism Foundation is dedicated to fulfilling its mission of providing support, education, compassion, and a comprehensive array of services to help families cope with the day to day challenges of autism, ultimately improving the quality of life for individuals impacted by autism spectrum disorder.